openmsi/openmsimodel/docs/source/introduction/installation.rst

 External Requirements
 ---------------------

-for Mac users, especially with M1 chips, the following preliminary steps might be required:
+for Mac users, especially with M1 chips, the following steps might be required:

 .. code-block:: none